Frequently Asked Questions

 Occasionally registration into a full course may be granted depending on need and the resources available.
 Contact the program assistant for your course to inquire.Top

 My course is cancelled.
 What should I do?

-If minimum enrolment isn't reached 2 days before the start date, a course may be cancelled.
+If minimum enrolment for a course hasn't been reached two business days before the start date, it may be cancelled.

 Is financial assistance available?

 Limited financial assistance is available to eligible students registering for part-time programs and courses.
-Contact or visit Student Financial Aid & Awards for more information.Top
+Contact or visit Student Financial Aid and Awards for more information.Top

 Where do I park when I go to class?